ruizmarc/homebridge-smart-occupancy/README.md

 * When Hallway Occupancy Sensor Stops Detecting Occupancy -> Turn off Hallway Light
 * When Hallway Motion Sensor Detects Motion -> Turn on Hallway Occupancy Switch
 * When Hallway Motion Sensor Stops Detecting Motion -> Turn off Hallway Occupancy Switch
-* When Hallway Notification Ending Occupancy Switch toggles on -> Dim Hallway Lights to 50%
+* When Hallway Delay Progress Notification Ending Occupancy Switch toggles on -> Dim Hallway Lights to 50%
+* When Hallway Cancel Delay Notification Switch toggles on -> Set Hallway Lights to 100% again

 Now, when the Hallway Lights are manually turned on or off, they stay on until the switch is manually turned back off.
 When the Hallway Lights are turned on by the motion sensor, they automatically turn off `stayOccupiedDelay` after motion stops but before the occupancy delay elapses, when the occupancy sensor delay reaches `notificationThreshold` it will toggle the notification switch on and off to notify you that the occupancy delay is about to end, and the lights will dim to 50% to let you know that they are about to turn off.